MetLife/OCSPChecker/README.md

-# OCSP-Requester
+# OCSP-Checker

 ## Overview

-OCSP-Requester is a python package based on Alban Diquet's [nassl](https://github.com/nabla-c0d3/nassl) wrapper and the Python Cryptographic Authority's [cryptography](https://github.com/pyca/cryptography) package.
+OCSP-Checker is a python package based on Alban Diquet's [nassl](https://github.com/nabla-c0d3/nassl) wrapper and the Python Cryptographic Authority's [cryptography](https://github.com/pyca/cryptography) package.
 Relying on a web browser to check the revocation status of a x509 digital certificate [has](https://www.imperialviolet.org/2014/04/19/revchecking.html) [been](https://www.imperialviolet.org/2014/04/29/revocationagain.html) [broken](https://scotthelme.co.uk/revocation-is-broken/) from the beginning, and validating certificates outside of the web browser is a manual process.
-OCSP-Requester aims to solve this by providing an automated means to check the [OCSP](https://en.wikipedia.org/wiki/Online_Certificate_Status_Protocol) revocation status for a x509 digital certificate.
+OCSP-Checker aims to solve this by providing an automated means to check the [OCSP](https://en.wikipedia.org/wiki/Online_Certificate_Status_Protocol) revocation status for a x509 digital certificate.

 ## Pre-requisites